 Neuropsychology Track (155213)

-The Neuropsychology Track offers a variety of training experiences for interns specializing in neuropsychology, though interns with no neuropsychology experience are also welcome to complete any of these rotations.
-Interns who match in the Neuropsychology Track will meet the didactic and experiential training requirements recommended by the Houston Guidelines and the Society for Clinical Neuropsychology (APA Division 40), including six months of specific neuropsychology experiences, and multiple track-specific seminars and case conferences.
+The Neuropsychology Track offers a variety of training experiences for interns specializing in neuropsychology.
+(Of course, interns with less neuropsychology experience are also welcome to complete any of these rotations.)
+Interns who match in the Neuropsychology Track will meet the didactic and experiential training requirements recommended by the Houston Conference and Minnesota Guidelines, including at least six months of clinical neuropsychology training.
+Interns also attend the monthly Neuropsychology Seminar Series, a forum for clinical case conferences, research presentations, professional issues, and other topics of interest.
+A monthly Neuropsychology Board Preparation Seminar helps trainees prepare for board certification in clinical neuropsychology in a relaxed setting.
 Research interests of neuropsychology faculty are listed here (PDF).

-Neuropsychology Clinic — VA Medical Center (NP-VA)

-All training experiences in Neuropsychology Clinic are adapted to the needs of individual interns, so that the rotation can provide valuable learning experiences for those planning a career in neuropsychology, or for those with little or no prior experience in the field.
-Interns attend the monthly Neuropsychology Seminar Series, a forum for research presentations, clinical case conferences, and other topics of interest.
-There is also a monthly Neuropsychology Peer Consultation, for informal case presentations and discussion of professional issues in a relaxed setting.
-Finally, numerous research opportunities are available in the Neuropsychology Clinic.
 The Charleston Consortium is a member of the Association for Internship Training in Clinical Neuropsychology.

+Neuropsychology Clinic — VA HCS

+All training experiences in Neuropsychology Clinic are adapted to the needs of individual interns, so that the rotation can provide valuable learning experiences for those planning a career in neuropsychology, or for those with less experience in the field.
+After completing the VA HCS Neuropsychology Clinic rotation, interns will be able to:

 • Conduct an efficient interview to aid in the differential diagnosis of neuropsychological syndromes.